 Medicare Supplement Plans plans don’t cover everything.
 Specifically, they don’t pay for charges such as long-term medical care, dental treatment, hearing aids, prescription glasses, or prescription drugs.

-There are currently 10 standard Medicare Supplement Plans as you can see from the Medicare supplement plans chart below.
+To Compare Medicare supplement plans, there are currently 10 standard Medicare Supplement Plans as you can see from the Medicare supplement plans chart below.
 They are labeled A through N (E, H, I, and J are no longer available to new subscribers).
 The costs of plans may differ with each insurance company, but the benefits are same across the board.
 The Medicare supplement plan comparison chart below shows, a list of plans and the benefits offered.
-Keep reading to compare Medgap plans and see what plan fits your needs and budget.
+Keep reading to compare Medigap plans and see what plan fits your needs and budget.